 • Volatile organic compounds, like cleaners, air fresheners and personal care products

-2. Lowers Other Problems Related to Poor Indoor Air Quality
+2. Reduces Other Symptoms Associated with Poor Indoor Air Quality

-Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can alleviate other symptoms linked to bad indoor air quality.
-These include:
+Even if you or someone in your household doesn’t experience allergies or asthma, an air purifier can alleviate other troubles related to bad indoor air quality.
+These entail:

 • Headaches